 of making a difference in the lives of patients and visitors.

-Each year, we have the privilege of hosting the best and brightest high school students to volunteer at The Johns Hopkins Hospital in an administrative, lab, or patient and family-centered care position.
-Our volunteers are the heart of what we do, and their safety is our priority.
-Therefore, due to the COVID-19 pandemic and in adherence with Johns Hopkins Medicine and Centers for Disease Control and Prevention guidelines, we are canceling the 2021 Summer Junior Volunteer Program.
+Each year we have the privilege of hosting the best and brightest high schoolers to volunteer within The Johns Hopkins Hospital in an administrative, lab, or patient- and family- centered care position.
+Our volunteers are the heart of what we do, and your safety is our priority.
+Therefore, due to the Covid-19 pandemic and in adherence with our Johns Hopkins Medicine and Center for Disease Control (CDC) guidelines, we are cancelling the 2022 Summer Junior Volunteer Program.
 We hope you continue to stay safe and healthy during these challenging times.

 Why volunteer at The Johns Hopkins Hospital?

 The Johns Hopkins Hospital and the Johns Hopkins University School of Medicine, founded in 1876 and 1893 respectively, fundamentally changed the way medicine is taught and practiced by intertwining teaching, discovery and education.
 These institutions and their affiliates, known collectively as Johns Hopkins Medicine, continue setting the standard for patient care, medical education and research in a diverse, inclusive and intellectually exciting environment.
 The Department of Volunteer Services strives to uphold this mission by providing safe and equitable volunteer opportunities.
-Come join our team of committed, diverse and enthusiastic volunteers, and help Johns Hopkins deliver the promise of medicine.
+Come join our team of committed, diverse and enthusiastic volunteers.

 Animal-assisted therapy volunteers bring their trained support animals to our hospital to offer patients positive human-animal interactions that bring emotional support during a vulnerable time.